 In medicine, we only care about available testosterone, and it is very hard to measure reliably.
 Furthermore, no established normals have been set for bioavailable testosterone.
 This is why some people can have borderline low testosterone, feel just fine, have a good libido, be muscular, and have no issues packing on more muscle.

-Q: Should I work out in the morning when my testosterone is at its highest?
+Should I work out when my testosterone is at its highest?

 A: This is a tricky one.
 The short answer is yes, it can.
 The long answer is that it depends on a lot of factors.
 Light marijuana use has never been shown to affect testosterone use.
 Moderate to heavy THC levels in lab animals can cause significant testosterone and estrogen problems, but this doesn’t seem to correlate well with humans.

 It appears that some humans can smoke a ton of MJ with no ill effects on their hormones, and others can start to develop estrogen excess and testosterone deficiencies.
 A lot of this seems to be genetic, but the jury is still somewhat inconclusive on this.